internet-computer-protocol/evm-rpc-canister/DeepDive.md

 * A project can deploy the canister itself on an application subnet, use the project's own API keys, and limit access to the canister's API to project-specific canisters.
 * Anyone can deploy the canister on an application subnet for public use.

-**Note**: The canister has been designed to connect to the Ethereum blockchain from the Internet Computer, however, the canister may also be useful to connect to other EVM blockchains that support the same JSON-RPC API and follow standards of Ethereum.
+**Note**: The canister was designed to connect to the Ethereum blockchain from the Internet Computer.
+However, the canister may also be useful to connect to other EVM blockchains that support the same JSON-RPC API and follow standards of Ethereum.

 The API of the canister is specified through a [Candid interface specification](./candid/evm_rpc.did).
 Detailed API documentation is available [here](./API.md).